 Learn 5 essential sections and the formatting tips to enhance your resume.
 Build strategies to avoid common mistakes.
 This is a virtual open session, no appointment needed!

 During the open session, there will be two rounds to present the information.
 The first round begins at 1:00 pm EST and the second round begins at 1:40 pm EST.

 Location: Virtual on Zoom

 In the 21st century, huge changes are redefining the nature of work and careers.
 A guaranteed job after graduation, a job for life with a steady climb up the career ladder and a gold watch at retirement are yesterday’s realities.
 The average adult will transition in employment many times, either by choice or by force.
 With Bureau of Labor Statistics reporting in 2008 that a typical worker’s tenure with his/her current employer was 4.1 years, it’s conceivable that a current AAP graduate student could expect to change jobs 5–7 times in the course of his/her career(s).

 Advanced Academic Programs equips full-time working adults with knowledge essential for advancing their professional careers.
 Career Services partners with AAP students and equips them with strategies and tactics essential for continued career development and career transition.
 With a focus on learning job-search skills for a lifetime, AAP students become an active participant in their own continuing career development.

 AAP Career Resources

-- search for job openings
+- search for internship and job opportunities

-- practice your interview skills
+- learn and develop interview skills

 - find a range of job search resources targeted to specific AAP academic programs

-- develop a portfolio to market your expertise.
+- develop a portfolio to market your expertise

-The Associate Director of Career Services is available to help you to:
+Career Services is available to help you to: